 A skill-building year where learners will have the opportunity to explore new materials and process through various short photographic projects.
 These skills will provide learners with a strong basis to build on in the second year.

-In this unit practical work is accompanied with a written element in which candidates develop a personal investigation based on an idea, issue, concept or theme leading to a finished piece or pieces.
+In this component practical work is accompanied with a written element in which candidates develop a personal investigation based on an idea, issue, concept or theme leading to a finished piece or pieces.
 Learners pick a theme or idea and produce a range of photography work based on this, showing their critical thinking skills and ability to research in depth.
 Accompanying text supports the practical work and explains the learners thought process which must be no less than 1000 words and no more than 3000.

 Learners are provided with eight topics/questions from which they choose one to study.
 The summative exam is 15 hours long and learners are expected to create a clearly defined section of work that makes up a whole, leading to a finished piece or pieces.